Nguyễn Hoàng Phương Linh

-Nguyễn Hoàng Phương Linh (born 5 April 1999) is a Vietnamese beauty pageant titleholder, model and IT technician.
-She was crowned Miss Cosmo Vietnam 2025 and will represent Vietnam at Miss Cosmo 2025 in December in Vietnam.
+Nguyễn Hoàng Phương Linh (born 5 April 1999) is a Vietnamese beauty pageant titleholder.
+She won Miss Cosmo Vietnam 2025 and represented Vietnam at Miss Cosmo 2025 where she placed in the Top 10.

 Early life

-Phương Linh was born on April 5, 1999 in Ho Chi Minh City.
+Phương Linh was born on 5 April 1999 in Ho Chi Minh City.
 She is currently an IT technician at a domestic technology corporation.

-Phương Linh graduated from the University of Washington (USA) with a GPA of 3.6/4.0, majoring in Business and Information Technology Supply Chain Management.
+Phương Linh graduated from the University of Washington, majoring in Business and Information Technology Supply Chain Management.
 In addition, she completed a college program in Business in Houston.
 Before that, she worked at one of the four largest auditing corporations in the world as an information technology auditor.

-Career
+Pageantry

 Miss Cosmo Vietnam 2025

-She first participated in a beauty pageant and on June 21, 2025, she was crowned Miss Cosmo Vietnam 2025.
+Phương Linh won Miss Cosmo Vietnam 2025 on 21 June 2025.

+During the Miss Cosmo Vietnam 2025 final, Phương Linh shared about her Light to Life charity project.
+She said that the motivation behind the project was the increasing number of suicides due to depression each year.
+She added that she would apply technology to this project, for example, by building an app and a hotline to support as many people as possible, ensuring that no one calls and no one answers.

 Miss Cosmo 2025

-After being crowned Miss Cosmo Vietnam 2025, she will represent host Vietnam at Miss Cosmo 2025 taking place in December 2025.
+Phương Linh represented Vietnam at Miss Cosmo 2025 in December 2025, where she placed in the Top 10.